Districts of Macau

 Update 4 to Geopolitical Entities and Codes, the successor to FIPS PUB 10-4, was issued on 2011-04-30.
 It revokes the codes for the two districts.

 ISO 3166-1 NEWSLETTER No. V-4 was published on 2002-05-20.
-It changed the official English spelling of Macau to Macao.
-In my experience, Macau is still more common, so I've left it unchanged here.
-(However, under Other names of country there is a list of languages in which Macao is the preferred spelling.)
 ISO 3166-2 Newsletter Number I-3 was published on 2002-08-20.
 It also changes the spelling from Macau to Macao, which seems redundant until you consider that 3166-1 and 3166-2 are separate standards.
+See the spelling note under Country overview for a discussion.

 Newsletter I-3 also makes it clear that either MO or CN-92 is an acceptable ISO code for Macau.